 local port=${1:-8080}

-# Add --init parameter to ensure Docker container handles signals correctly (like Ctrl+C),
+# Add --init parameter to allow Docker container to handle signals correctly (like Ctrl+C),

 # it will run an init process inside the container as PID 1,